oliviamcauley/Resonance_Lines/README.md

 ## Derivation

-Starting from the Jacobi energy, rewrite the total energy, $E$, in terms of the circular and random energies,
+Starting from the Jacobi energy, rewrite the total energy, $E$, in terms of the circular and radial energies,
 ```math
 \begin{align}
     E_{J}(J_{r}= 0) &= E - \Omega_{b}L_{z} \\